amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Subscribe the ALB endpoint to the SNS order topic using the [API Key Management Portal](https://www.interstella.trade/getkey.html) to start receiving orders from Interstella HQ and test your service.

-You should already have your ALB public DNS name noted down, but if not, go to the EC2 Dashboard, click on **Load Balancers** under the **Load balancing** section of the left menu.
+You should already have your ALB public DNS name noted down, but if not, go to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home), click on **Load Balancers** under the **Load balancing** section of the left menu.
 Select the ALB you created and look for the **DNS Name** listed in the Description tab.

 Open the [API Key Management Portal](http://www.interstella.trade/getkey.html) in a new tab.
 If you're not already logged in, you'll need to login with the username and password you created during the Workshop Setup.